david-dankelmann/CTF_Public/OverTheWire.org/Krypton/Krypton4/README.md

     5: ['N', 'Z', 'J', 'Y', 'K', 'U', 'B', 'N', 'X']}

 Trying out some combinations didn't help, so something is missing.
 Maybe there is a better approach?
-Looking at the given files, you can see that both begin with
+Looking at the content of the intercepted files, you can see that both begin with

     YYI